johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 * or consent of instructor

 ###Textbook
-We will be using the following books for the course.
-These are available in both paper and/or PDF formats.
+We will be using the following book for the course.
+It is available in both paper and/or PDF formats.

 ####Required